nayyhah/Build-Tomorrow/README.md

 2. Go to the directory of *Decipher Assets* in the cloned directory<br>
 `cd "Decipher/Decipher Assets"`

-3. Install the required npm packages:<br>
-`npm install`

-4. Run the npm server:<br>
+3. Run the npm server:<br>
 `npm start`

-5. Click on the link displayed in the CLI *[(http://localhost:8080/)](http://localhost:8080/)* to go to the Decipher webapp
+4. Click on the link displayed in the CLI *[(http://localhost:8080/)](http://localhost:8080/)* to go to the Decipher webapp

-6. Copy the link of the YouTube video that is to be translated
+5. Copy the link of the YouTube video that is to be translated

-7. Paste it in Decipher's webapp
+6. Paste it in Decipher's webapp

-8. Select the language that the video needs to be translated into
+7. Select the language that the video needs to be translated into

-9. Click on covert button
+8. Click on covert button

 ## Technology Stack
 Tools and Technologies